 #7 Budget red cottage in the Sunnmore Alps with a view

-I stayed in this cabin in Norway a few years ago for New Year’s Eve.
+I stayed in the traditional cabin in Norway a few years ago for New Year’s Eve.
 The area was full of snow and it looked like a winter fairytale.
 This was during our winter Norway road trip – you can find our Norway winter itinerary by clicking on the link.
-The cabin is located by the river and the place was very peaceful and relaxing.
+The cabin was located by the river and the place was very peaceful and relaxing.
+The whole area around Nesbyen was very peaceful, even though it offers great skiing opportunities.
+Here is an example of the traditional cabin you can stay at.

 Other places to stay in Norway